dalequark/document-pipeline/README.md

 | filename    |string|
 | tag         |string|

-Create a second table called something like `receipt_data` with the schema:
+Create a second table called something like `invoice_data` with the schema:

 | column name | type |
 |-------------|------|